-Staff recommends a YES vote.
+Staff recommends a YES vote on the foregoing motion.
 Passage of this motion will result in approval of the permit as conditioned and adoption of the following resolution and findings.
 The motion passes only by affirmative vote of a majority of the Commissioners present.